Jennie-Techie/SQL_Queries/README.md

 ### This project involves the querying of a sales database for a retail store to generate reports.

-To achieve the following SQL syntax and queries were used:
+### The following SQL syntax and queries were used:

 **SELECT**